Navidda/master-thesis/outline.md

 Introduction
 - Motivation: Explain why cyber threat intelligence sharing is important for smart grid security, and identify the key challenges and limitations that your research aims to address.
-- Goal: State the research question and objectives of your thesis, and explain how they relate to the broader research area of cyber security and smart grid technologies.
+- Goal: State the research question and objectives of your thesis, and explain how they relate to the broader research area of cybersecurity and smart grid technologies.
 - Outline: Provide an overview of the structure and content of your thesis proposal, and highlight the key sections and contributions.

 Background and Related Work